Jonastjep/CRAPy/ProgressReport_CRAPy.md

 #### Timon:
 - wire up rover (ORganize cables wth zip ties, solder connections, put connections in the rover NICELY!)
 - Red-> grabber, Purple-> rotation base (everything else in between follows the colors of the rainbow shorter wavelength -> further down the arm).
+- record my parts of the video
+- peer review
+- vibe
+- collect key points for the report
+-

 #### Sushant: